duythienguyen1010/AuctionHub/README.md

  * Open up your browser and navigate to http://localhost:3000/

  Explore the app and Enjoy!
 Please report any bugs or suggestions.
 Thank you!

+# Auction Rule

+There are currently several rules regarding the functionalities of the application
+* The price you set upon listing the item can not be changed
+* The expiration of the trade can not be more than 1 month away from the listing time
+* You can only upload one image upon listing, addtional images can be uploaded individually using the update listing button
+* After an auction expired, the user with the highest bid will be the winner and obligated to contact the lister to purchase the item.